 Example: Like I said last week, our trip to Vancouver is on hold until next year, so stop beating a dead horse and asking me about it.

 The Origin of ‘Beating a Dead Horse’:

-Anyways, this idiom goes back to at least the year 1859.
-A form of it makes an appearance in the Watchman And Wesleyan Advertiser newspaper from London.
+Anyways, this saying dates back to at least the year 1859.
+A form of it makes an appearance in the London newspaper Watchman And Wesleyan Advertiser.
 There’s an article from the newspaper that reads:

 “It was notorious that Mr.Bright was dissatisfied with his winter reform campaign and rumor said that he had given up his effort with the exclamation that it was like flogging a dead horse.”

 The word ‘flogging’ is just another word for beating.

 Tip: If you liked reading about this expression, we actually have a list of phrases starting with “B” that you can browse through.
 You’ll find more popular sayings like this one!